wp-plugins/wp-social-sharing/readme.txt

 == Description ==

-WP Social sharing adds very attractive responsive social share buttons of Facebook, Twitter and Google+ to wordpress posts, page or media.
+WP Social sharing adds very attractive, responsive social share buttons of Facebook, Twitter and Google+ to WordPress posts, page or media.
 This plugin is very lightweight and simple social sharing plugin.
-This plugin provide option whether you want to include plugin CSS/JS or not.
+This plugin provides option whether you want to include plugin CSS/JS or not.
 Most of the social sharing plugins uses images/api to display social share buttons, but this plugin created large buttons using CSS3.
-Also these social sharing buttons are responsive.
+Also, these social sharing buttons are responsive.
 For device width <strong>less than 480px</strong> these button converted into their respective icons.

 **Plugin Features**